Dear Zoe Saldaña: I’m A Proud Dominican. I Also Want To See Us Address Anti-Blackness

 Advertisement

-When you center Blackness in discussing history, people get angry.
-It happens when we talk about taking down Confederate flags and honoring Confederate statues.
+When you centre Blackness in discussing history, people get angry.
+It happens when we talk about taking down Confederate flags and honouring Confederate statues.
 It’s happening here, too.